ntdkhiem/ByteHacks/README.md

 5. Access the website in http://localhost

 *NOTE: First time installing will be very slow but it will run much faster subsequently*

+*If you are a ByteHacks reviewer, contact me @ ppkhiemnguyen@gmail.com to get a demo `bfk.json` file*